shivela39/esp8266-ppm-rx/README.md

 ```

 - Check out `src/fw_config.h` for some configuration options.
-- PPM timing details are in `ppm.c` You probably don't need to change them, but they're there.
+- PPM timing details are in `src/ppm.c` You probably don't need to change them, but they're there.

 ## Building